ibm-cloud-docs/dr-automation-powervs/create-ha-cluster.md

 2. In the **Edit configuration** page, enter the required **API key** and it validates the API key.
 3. Select the **High availability location**.
 4. Select the appropriate **Power Virtual Server workspace**.

+   > **Note**: If you are using a non-PER workspace, complete the required network configuration steps to enable communication.
+See [Supporting and configuring network communication for PER and non-PER workspaces](<link>).

 5. Click **Submit** to apply the configuration.

 ## Add Node